Questions to Ask When You Inherit a Home

 If you decide to sell, this means that, even if the home has appreciated significantly since your loved one purchased it, you’ll only pay long-term capital gains on the sale price over that stepped-up basis.

-If you decide to live in the house, you may face higher property taxes due to the step-up in cost basis you can try these out.
+If you decide to live in the house, you may face higher property taxes due to the step-up in cost basis.
 On the other hand, if you eventually sell, you can avoid capital gains if you reside there for at least two of the past five years.

 If you decide to rent out the house, you can deduct certain improvements and the depreciation of the house itself against your taxable rental income.
 Just keep in mind that you’ll have to reimburse the IRS for that depreciation if you eventually sell.